heyoeyo/toadui/README.md

 ### Better than XYZ alternative?

+If you're looking to make a UI for a _product_, ToadUI probably isn't suitable!

-This library is not meant for making professional or consumer-facing UIs.
+This library is mainly recommended for those who are already using OpenCV, or for exploratory data analysis.
+It's not meant for making professional or consumer-facing UIs.
 It's also poorly suited to anything requiring text input from users, at least for now.
-It's mainly recommended for those who are already using OpenCV.

-If you're looking to make a UI for a _product_, this library probably isn't suitable!

 ## Installation

-ToadUI is still in early development and is therefore not recommended for use in any serious projects.
+ToadUI is still in early development and is therefore not recommended for projects requiring stability.
 However, it can be installed using pip or uv if you would like to experiment with it.
 It can be installed into an existing project using Github:

 <details>
 <summary>Using pip</summary>